-19 Ways to Generate Passive Income in 2020
+20 Ways to Generate Passive Income in 2020

 The good news is that you don't need to necessarily need to build a product to sell if you have some other property.

 A lot of people are choosing to live in tiny homes and embracing the minimalist lifestyle.
-For a lot of those people, the only downside can be found where to place their tiny home.
+For a lot of those people, the only downside might be where to place their tiny house.
 If they want to live in a tiny home to save money, it likely doesn't make sense to spend hundreds of thousands of dollars to buy a lot.

 If you have some land, this creates an opportunity for you to rent out space on your lot.
 You'll want to make sure you don't violate any laws or codes on your city, town, etc.

-Getting paid a couple of hundred bucks to let someone place a tiny home on a piece of land, you don't use and don't want to sell can make you a nice stream of residual income.
+Getting paid a couple of hundred bucks to let someone place a tiny home on a piece of land, you don't use and don't want to sell can make you a decent stream of residual income.

 2. Renting Your Car